felixge/nodeguide.com/guide/style.md

 ## Object.freeze, Object.preventExtensions, Object.seal, with, eval

-Crazy shit that you will propably never need.
+Crazy shit that you will probably never need.
 Stay away from it.

 ## Getters and setters